 Can wood look like concrete?
 Do you only use a fan because you are warm?
 Did people play drinking games in the past?
 How do you use a spoon that is full of holes?
 And what is the use of a velvet umbrella?
 Welcome to our 19th-century drawing rooms, where you can discover forms and objects from the past and present.

-The exhibition Form is Everything will take place in the former, magnificent reception rooms of the Vanderkelen-Mertens family.
+The exhibition Form First will take place in the former, magnificent reception rooms of the Vanderkelen-Mertens family.
 They received guests here, held parties, and showed off their affluence and their curiosities.
 This is the ideal place to discover the domestic culture of the bourgeoisie.
 By looking at the functions, materials, and techniques of these objects, you can compare life then and now.
 How do you use a windmill cup?
 What is a samovar?
 When did we start eating with forks?
 And what were the stories you could tell with a fan?

 We are presenting our collection of applied arts to the public once again.
 Many of these objects were kept in the warehouse for decades.
 We are now giving them the place they deserve.
 In the setting of these intimate drawing rooms, you will come face to face with the past and with yourself.
 Ko Goubert, Collection Registrar and Curator